ABPA – Allergic Broncho-Pulmonary Aspergillosis

 Treatment consists of long term use of steroids (e.g. prednisolone) to reduce inflammation and lung damage.
 There are several potential difficulties with the use of steroid drugs for long periods but their use is vital to prevent the disease progressing.

-We can now often reduce the amount of steroids taken by ABPA patients by giving the patient an antifungal medication such as itraconazole (e.g. Sporanox, but there are now several brandnames).
-This seems to keep the fungus under control and some people can stop taking steroids completely for periods of time.
+We can often reduce the amount of steroids taken by ABPA patients by giving the patient an antifungal medication such as itraconazole (e.g. Sporanox, but there are now several brand names).
+This seems to keep the symptoms under control and some people can stop taking steroids completely for periods of time.

-It is known that many asthmatics have fungal allergy problems, a high proportion of these having ABPA, some possibly undiagnosed.
-The number of those diagnosed with asthma is growing constantly.
+It is known that many asthmatics have fungal sensitivity, a proportion of these having ABPA, some possibly undiagnosed.
+The number of those diagnosed with severe asthma and admitted to the hospital is growing constantly.

-Young people with Cystic Fibrosis sometimes also suffer from ABPA, imposing further complications in their treatment.
+Young people with Cystic Fibrosis frequently also suffer from ABPA, imposing further complications in their treatment.

 ABPA can very rarely progress to CPA.